software-mansion-labs/expo-live-updates/README.md

 - `notificationId` with event `'start'` is prohibited and will result in error.
 Notification id is generated on Live Update start and cannot be customized.
 - `shortCriticalText` of length longer than 7 characters is not recommended.
 There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
-- When `progressIndeterminate` is `true`, the notification will show an indeterminate progress bar.
+- `progressIndeterminate` as `true`, the notification will show an indeterminate progress bar.
 When `false`, it will show a determinate progress bar with the current progress relative to the maximum value.
 All progress fields are optional.
 At least `progressIndeterminate: true` or `progressValue` must be included for the progress to be displayed.

 # Notification state updates